Skip to main content

 DeploymentPipelines establish relationships between environments, defining allowed transitions and promotion rules.
 These relationships create a directed graph of environment progression, potentially with multiple paths for different scenarios.

 Pipeline relationships include more than just ordering.
-They define approval requirements and testing gates.
+They define testing gates and promotion rules.
 These relationships ensure that applications follow organizational processes while enabling automation where appropriate.

 Lifecycle Dependencies